 Out of stock

-You will meet your instructor at 09:30hrs at the marina, you will leave home berth on Monday and stay in other harbours and/or anchorages.
+You will meet at 09:30hrs at the school for a briefing before heading down to the marina, you will leave home berth on Monday and stay in other harbours and/or anchorages.

 DAY 1- DAY 5